LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 GET_VALUE(*x) /* expands to **x */
 ```

-The act of dereferencing should be clear as it is one of the most common cases for a segmentation fault or memory bugs.
+The act of dereferencing should be clear as it is one of the most common cases for a segmentation fault or memory bug.
 It should be clear what is getting dereferenced and in what order.
 Using parenthesis is quite helpful to explicitly show the order.
 Below are some examples.